hrushikeshrv/guimath/docs/installation-usage.md

 {:toc}

 ## Installation
-GuiMath uses MathJax as a core dependency, so you need to include both MathJax as well as GuiMath into your webpage.
-GuiMath does not have a built-in renderer, and uses MathJax to render the equations as they are being built.
+GUIMath uses MathJax as a core dependency, so you need to include both MathJax as well as GUIMath into your webpage.
+GUIMath does not have a built-in renderer, and uses MathJax to render the equations as they are being built.

 ### CDN

-Make sure you include MathJax before including GuiMath.
+Make sure you include MathJax before including GUIMath.

-Then include the GuiMath javascript file and stylesheet.
-You can include GuiMath's stylesheet before your site's stylesheet, to allow your CSS to override GuiMath's CSS.
+Then include the GUIMath javascript file and stylesheet.
+You can include GUIMath's stylesheet before your site's stylesheet, to allow your CSS to override GUIMath's CSS.

-The latest version of GuiMath can be found on [jsDelivr](https://www.jsdelivr.com/package/npm/guimath) or [unpkg](https://unpkg.com/browse/guimath/).
+The latest version of GUIMath can be found on [jsDelivr](https://www.jsdelivr.com/package/npm/guimath) or [unpkg](https://unpkg.com/browse/guimath/).

 ```html
 <link rel="stylesheet" href="https://unpkg.com/guimath/dist/guimath.css">